-The Engineering Virtual Lab is a way for you to gain access to most of the Engineering software from a remote location.
+The Engineering Virtual Classroom is a way for you to gain access to most of the Engineering software from a remote location.
 By

 using this tool you will be able to do homework or projects from your home or dorm room.

-To access the Virtual Lab you will need two applications, a client for a VPN connection and a Remote desktop client (or RDP client).
+To access the Virtual Classroom you will need two applications, a client for a VPN connection and a Remote desktop client (or RDP client).

-In order to connect to the Virtual Lab, you will first need to create a secure VPN connection to CSU.
+In order to connect to the Virtual Classroom, you will first need to create a secure VPN connection to CSU.

 Here are some links to setup a VPN client for your operating system.